ai-forever/MERA/README.md

-# WARNING!
+## WARNING!
 This is the deprecated version.
-The new MERA datasets are [here](https://huggingface.co/datasets/MERA-evaluation/MERA) and the codebase is [here](https://github.com/MERA-Evaluation/MERA)
+The new MERA datasets are [here](https://huggingface.co/datasets/MERA-evaluation/MERA) and the codebase is [here](https://github.com/MERA-Evaluation/MERA).
+The old leaderboard is frozen and may be found [here](https://mera.a-ai.ru/ru/leaderboard-old).
+It is no longer accessible for uploading submissions.
+All new submissions are made following the [instructions](https://github.com/MERA-Evaluation/MERA?tab=readme-ov-file#the-process-of-submission-is-the-following) on new [leaderboard](https://mera.a-ai.ru/ru/leaderboard).

 # MERA